Advanced Dynamics and Vibrations: Lagrange’s equations applied to dynamic systems

 As a result, the total second term becomes:

 As is the kinetic energy of the entire system.
-To complete the conversion, we must reunite the forces.
+To complete the conversion, we must rewrite the forces.

 And we call: